cactuslab/capacitor-secure-credentials-plugin/README.md

 ```

 Get a credential matching a service and username if one exists.
+The user may be challenged to authenticate this request every time it is called.

 | Param         | Type                                                |
 | ------------- | --------------------------------------------------- |